Driving Routes

 Day 5

-A fantastic scenic drive down through Fort William and Glen Coe and onto Oban.
-Ferries are available to the Islands of Mull, Collins, Barra and Uist from Mull, why not have a trip as foot passengers to the picturesque village of Tobermory on Mull.
+Along the way is a scenic drive down through Glen Coe before reaching Oban.
+From here, ferries are available to land on the Islands of Mull, Coll, Barra, and Uist.
+While on Mull, why not take a short trip as a foot passenger to Tobermory?

 Day 6